Constitution Day, September 17: A Refresher

 Social movements and changing norms often led to constitutional amendments:

-Why Amendments are Important and How it Works:
+Why Amendments are Important and How They Work:

-Amending the U.S. Constitution requires a two-step process involving proposal and ratification.
+Amending the U.S. Constitution requires a two-step process involving the proposal and ratification of amendments.
 An amendment can be proposed by a two-thirds vote in the House and Senate or by a Constitutional Convention called by two-thirds of state legislatures.

 Once proposed, it must be ratified by three-fourths of state legislatures or special state ratifying conventions, depending on the method chosen.
 While the President plays no formal role, Congress can impose time limits for ratification.
 This rigorous process ensures that amendments have broad national support and reflect the will of both federal and state governments.